-- 4. The situation remains IAW ref A. On 03 August 2020, a radical group from the local claiming to be in support of the local Panay government tried to seize the mine in San Rafael.
+4. The situation remains IAW ref A. On 03 August 20XX, a radical group from the local claiming to be in support of the local Panay government tried to seize the mine in San Rafael.
 This resulted in significant loss of life, primarily amongst the Belesian Constabulary, including an unknown number of miners and associated employees.
-Due to the mines close ties with the community, this unrest has overflowed to the nearby city of Roxas, resulting in a large number of ethnic based violence towards NT personnel, as they are seen as the aggressor having killed Belesian personnel. - 5.
-NT and OV have been conducting Exercise RISEN SWORD in the nearby South China Sea, and it was under this guise that NT landed a battalion worth of personnel near the city of Roxas in order to quell the violence.
+Due to the mines close ties with the community, this unrest has overflowed to the nearby city of Roxas, resulting in a large number of ethnic based violence towards OV personnel, as they are seen as the aggressor having killed Belesian personnel.

+5. OV have been conducting Exercise RISEN SWORD in the nearby South China Sea, and it was under this guise that OV landed a battalion worth of personnel near the city of Roxas in order to quell the violence.
 This has resulted in the capture and subsequent loss of the airport, sea port and the San Rafael mine.
-In an emergency meeting of the United Nations Security Council, UNSCR 8868 condemning NT action was signed and promulgated.
-Subsequently NT instigated an Air Defence Identification Zone (ADIZ) and Maritime Exclusion Zone (MEZ) as described below.
-Further diplomatic channels have broken down, resulting in UNSCRs 8869, 8873 and raising the International Belesian Security Assistance Force (IBSAF) otherwise known as CJTF 667. - 4.
-With this occurring during the conduct of EXERCISE FLOATING FORTRESS 20, Anzac remains best place to provide an initial maritime presence on behalf of CJTF 667, with further supplementation as outlined in subsequent paragraphs and orders.
-Initial concern lies in the location and disposition of NT maritime units, and it remains unknown whether OV will render assistance to NT through maritime unit support.
-The known disposition of NT assets has been reported SEPCOR and will continue to be updated as the situation develops.
+In an emergency meeting of the United Nations Security Council, UNSCR 8868 condemning OV action was signed and promulgated.
+Subsequently OV instigated an Air Defence Identification Zone (ADIZ) and Maritime Exclusion Zone (MEZ) as described below.
+Further diplomatic channels have broken down, resulting in UNSCRs 8869, 8873 and raising the International Belesian Security Assistance Force (IBSAF) otherwise known as CJTF 667.

+4. With this occurring during the conduct of EXERCISE FLOATING FORTRESS 20, Anzac remains best place to provide an initial maritime presence on behalf of CJTF 667, with further supplementation as outlined in subsequent paragraphs and orders.
+Initial concern lies in the location and disposition of OV maritime units.
+The known disposition of OV assets has been reported SEPCOR and will continue to be updated as the situation develops.